 Again, avoiding gluten may make a difference to dry skin.

 The Importance of Getting Tested for Coeliac Disease Before Going Gluten Free

 While not every skin condition is caused by gluten, if you're experiencing similar symptoms with your skin it's a good idea to consult your doctor and get an allergy blood test.

-A diagnosis for coeliacs is achieved by proving that gluten is damaging your intestine.
+A diagnosis of coeliac disease is achieved by proving that gluten is damaging your intestine.
 So you should get tested with your doctor BEFORE you start a completely gluten free diet.
 If there's no gluten in your system, the damage won't be present for a successful diagnosis.

-It's especially a good idea to get tested for coeliac disease if a family member has also been diagnosed.
+It's a good idea to get tested for coeliac disease if a family member has also been diagnosed.
 While they might exhibit non-skin related symptoms, remember the symptoms can vary vastly.
+As can coeliac disease and skin conditions.
 For Eileen this was very much the case: "My mom was diagnosed years before me, and while her symptoms were mostly sinus related, I had itchy skin and incredibly intense stomach aches."

-If you are tested negative for coeliac disease, but continue to suffer from eczema, it's worth trying a strict gluten-free diet for a couple of months to see if it will improve your skin condition.
+If you test negative for coeliac disease, but continue to suffer from coeliac disease related skin conditions, it's worth trying a strict gluten-free diet for a couple of months to see if it improves your skin condition.

-Studies suggest that a strict gluten-free diet can help relieve (or even get rid of) eczema symptoms, both in those that have coeliac disease and gluten sensitivity.
+Studies suggest that a strict gluten free diet can help relieve (or even get rid of) eczema and other coeliac disease skin conditions and symptoms, both in those that have coeliac disease and gluten sensitivity.

-While it's so much easier to eat gluten-free than it was even just 5 years ago, we know that cutting out such an essential food group from your diet completely can be daunting.
+While it's so much easier to eat gluten free than it was even just five years ago, we know that cutting out such an essential food group from your diet completely can be daunting.
 The key to success is arming yourself with lots of tasty recipes for things you CAN have.